Tell me about Task Billing.

 Grouping codes may affect bills in a few ways.

-1. It may be "canned."
-Assign the grouping code statement function code C.
+assign the grouping code statement function code N.

 Management Information